Follow my blog with Bloglovin

 Mitchum is back!
 This is another fabulous Bookshot by James Patterson.
 In Malicious, Mitchum is faced with what seems like an impossible feat: his older brother, a lowlife, drug dealer named Natty is facing a long prison term, if found to be guilty of killing another drug dealer.

-To make matters worse, Paul, the deceased drug dealer is also Natty and Mitchum’s childhood friend, which makes the matter deeply personal to Mitchum.
+To make matters worse, Paul, the deceased drug dealer is also Natty and Mitchum’s childhood friend.
+This makes the matter deeply personal to Mitchum.
 If that was not enough, Natty had developed feelings for Paul’s widow prior to his murder, which makes him the perfect suspect.
 Or the perfect scapegoat.

 Mitchum was first introduced in Hidden: a Mitchum Story, where he had the scary task of finding his teenage cousin, after she disappeared without a trace.
 I loved Hidden as well, as it was as fast paced and engaging as all James Patterson’s books tend to be.